 Senior Vice President for Growth and Development

-Mr. Winkler oversees Strategic Planning, Marketing and Community Outreach, the Physician Liaison Program and Real Estate Development.
+Mr. Winkler oversees Strategic Planning, Marketing and Real Estate Development.
+He is also the Executive Director of the Cooper Heart Institute.

 He previously worked for Harrah’s Entertainment, where he focused on business development.
 Earlier in his career, Mr. Winkler was a diplomat in the U.S. Foreign Service, specializing in economics.
 He served in U.S. embassies in China and Colombia.